-A lot of what we air isn't heard anywhere else: creative spoken-word programs, amazing podcasts, fascinating interviews, and intriguing sounds.
+A lot of what we air isn't heard anywhere else: creative spoken-word programs, amazing podcasts, and fascinating interviews.
 It is all curated by PRX staff.

 There is no traditional host, per se, although you’ll hear clever and smart interstitials.
 Most pieces are relatively short and then it is on to the next one.
 This fast-paced service is designed for stations and streaming.